stats4sd/Installation-Guides/guides/Tools/OpenRefine/open-refine.md

 Open Refine is a powerful tool to help with data cleaning.

 You can import data from csv, json or even connect to a database and perform various analysis functions to help identify and transform messy data.
-It is completely free, and works offline line with large datasets
+It is completely free, and works offline with large datasets

 # Why use it? {#why}